ianmcloughlin/2425_emerging_technologies/README.md

 ### Documentation
  - Clear explanations of concepts.
  - Concise comments in code and elsewhere.
- - Appropriate README for repository.
+ - Appropriate `README.md` for repository.

 ### Consistency
  - Tens of commits, each representing a reasonable amount of work.